kaidenpw2028-sys/Year-11-CS-Classes-Tutorial-Cube2/README.md

 You should pass all of the tests in the ```Cube2Tester``` class (provided).

-Add the "Cube.java" file from your <b>Cube I lab</b> to the src folder, and add your code to the provided "Cube2.java" file.
+Add the "Cube.java" file from your <b>Cube I lab</b> to the src folder, and write your code inside the provided "Cube2.java" file.

-The ```Cube2``` class has the following members:
+The ```Cube2``` class has the following members: (some are already provided)
 * a Cube2 property called ```basicCube``` representing the original cube functionality (given)
 * a String property called ```color``` to store the color of the cube
 * a getter method called ```getSide()``` (given)